anotherRedbeard/web-api-demo-container/README.md

 ### `deploy-app-service-image-only.yml`

 The workflow deploys a new version of the code to a container, pushes it to the registry and then updates the app service 'stage' slot with the new image revision.
-This assumes that all of the infrastructure is already in place (see previous workflow `deploy-app-service.yml`).
+This assumes that all of the infrastructure is already in place (see previous workflow `deploy-app-service.yml`) and it meant to demonstrate [slot deployments](https://learn.microsoft.com/en-us/azure/app-service/deploy-staging-slots?tabs=portal) for zero downtime on your app service.
 It has 2 separate stages: build-deploy, swap-slot

 1. build-deploy
     - Builds the container, tags the image, and deploys it to container registry.